CS-A-11/project-assignment-crud-Instagram/README.md

 -->AJAX:
-1) Auto-completion (e.g. using a search text box for searching users.)
+1) Auto-completion (using a search text box for searching users.)
-2) Remote validation (e.g. in registration scenario, if the username in database, then inform the user)
+2) Remote validation (in registration scenario, if the username in database, then inform the user)

 -->Session Management done